Click Here for Printable PDF Version

 1. Turn on MicrobeScope LED light.

 Please remember to turn it "off" before storing the scope.
 The batteries last for a few days of continuous use, but fresh batteries produce the best results.
-Click here for troubleshooting info.
+Click here or go to the end for battery changing info.

 2. Apply the sample.

 All it takes is a very small amount of fluid.
 The field of view is about the size of a grain of salt so it does not take much, but it must be on the center.
-If you want to look at a dry sample it should be immersed in water or another fluid first.
+If you want to look at a dry sample it should be immersed in water or another fluid.
 The provided micropipettes work great for applying liquid samples, but any method of applying the sample that leaves liquid on the lens is okay.
 For instance, a tooth pick will transfer enough liquid, or even a leaf stem.
-Even a fingertip will work if nothing else is available.
+And, if nothing else is available, a fingertip will work.

 3. View Sample Through Eyepiece.